justinjiajia/cloud_security/labs/lab_6.md

 The *DeletionPolicy* in the final line directs AWS CloudFormation to create a snapshot of the disk volume before it is deleted.

-You will now delete the *lab-application* stack and see the results of this deletion policy.
+You will now delete the *lab-instance* stack and see the results of this deletion policy.

 1. Return to the main **AWS CloudFormation console** by choosing the Close link at the top of the Designer page (choose **Leave page** if prompted).